rydmike/rydmike.github.io/blog_flutter_linting.md

 They both enable more and stricter lint rules than the default **flutter_lints** does.

-From its 2.3.0 version Very Good Analysis, started treating missing required parameters and missing return, as code errors.
+From version 2.3.0, **Very Good Analysis** started treating missing required parameters and a missing return as code errors.
 I consider this a wise and welcome addition.
 From version 1.8.1 the **lint** package does this as well.
 It even adds treating function parameter new value assignments as warnings, bringing its strictness even higher than VGA in this respect.

 The **lint** package includes excellent reasoning documentation for its lint rule choices in the source, allowing you to read and understand the author's rationale for the used choices.
 It also comes with a variant for packages, adding a few more useful rules for public packages.
 This is a good feature if you write packages.
 Some rules are not so useful, or even get in the way when you write applications, but are important when you write packages to help your package get a higher score on pub.dev.

-Out of the packaged linters **very_good_analysis**, enables the highest number of lint rules, of the compared packaged linters.
+Out of the compared packaged linters **very_good_analysis** enables the highest number of lint rules.
 With 184 rules, or 88.0% of available lint rules enabled in package version 3.1.0, it is the most strict and pedantic of the compared packaged linters.
 The **lint** package is slightly less strict.
 With its 1.10.0 version, it is at 151 rules, or 72.2% of available linting rules enabled.

 Both packages track development of new Dart and Flutter lint rules well and are updated regularly.
 They both enable all critical and important rules.
 Both are excellent choices if you want stricter linting than Flutter offers out of the box, and don't want to track and maintain the used rule set yourself, and would rather just update a package dependency to update your linting game.